Dhavalu585/google-scraper/README.md

 # google-scraper

+Instructions

-Use npm install for dependencies run nodejs myserver.js go to localhost:8080
+-Use npm install for dependencies

+-run nodejs myserver.js

+-go to localhost:8080